ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Internet Research Task Force (IRTF).
 In general, these algorithms are expected to be less mature than ones that follow the procedures in this document.
-Authors documenting deployed congestion control algorithms that cannot be changed by IETF or IRTF review are invited to publish as an Informational RFC via the Independent Stream Editor (ISE).
+Authors documenting deployed congestion control algorithms that cannot be changed by IETF or IRTF review are invited to seek publication as an Informational RFC via the Independent Stream Editor (ISE).

 # Specifying Algorithms for Use in Controlled Environments {#controlled-environments}